EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/101_DemoBackend.notes.md

   - }
 - Disable SignalR Service
   - SignalR is used by several features like Chat and Real Time Notifications.
 You need to comment out those features (their html contents in your app).
 You also need to comment out SignalR in Startup.cs and client side SignalRHelper.ts. also remove the nuget package.
+  1. we disabled on the dotnet project on the startup class and module.
+  2. on the angular on the init project.
 - Create a new Entity and Add it to DBcontext
 - Add the Application Service
 - Check Swagger Endpoint